About the Practice

 Physician Assistant, Board Certified

-Kyle Exsted, PA-C works in conjunction with Dr. Arthur to coordinate excellent orthopedic patient care.
-His responsibilities include assisting in surgery, hospital rounds, discharge planning, patient education, conducting history and physical exams, ordering and interpreting tests, and writing prescriptions.
+Dalton Neil, PA-C works in conjunction with Dr. Andrew Arthur to coordinate excellent orthopedic patient care.
+His responsibilities include assisting in surgery, rounding in the hospital setting, discharge planning, patient education, conducting history and physical exams and writing prescriptions.
+His free time is largely spent staying active with recreational sports such as rugby and spikeball, which has helped shaped his interest in sports-related injury.

 Board Certified, National Commission on Certification of Physician Assistants (NCCPA)

-Bachelor Degree in Biology, University of Wisconsin-Eau Claire
+Bachelor Degree in Physiology, University of Minnesota, Twin Cities

 Knee Dislocations.
 Andrew F. Arthur, MD.
 Situation Critical, Fall 2011, p.
 7.